 - bring a pen and paper and some notes with you if you want to - the interviewers will not mind if you want to write down part of the question or refer briefly to your notes

-- all applicants are nervous in interviews, and your interviewers will make allowances for that
+- all candidates are nervous in interviews, and your interviewers will make allowances for that

 - some people may talk too much, and others may talk too quickly - if you identify how you react when nervous, then you will be able to address it on the day

-- at the start of the interview, one of the interviewers on the panel will explain the interview structure to you - if anything is unclear, please ask
+- at the start of the interview, one of the panel will explain how the interview will proceed - if anything is unclear, please ask

 - the interviewers will take it in turns to ask you questions - listen carefully to them and if necessary, pause for a few seconds to make sure that you understand exactly what you are being asked before you start to answer

-- remember that it will not reflect badly on you if you ask for the question to be repeated or explained
+- remember that it will not reflect badly on you if you ask for a question to be repeated or explained

 - if you have difficulty in answering a question, then the interviewers will try to prompt you - for example, they may ask, “would you like to say a bit more about ….”